wordswords/dotfiles/notes/TESTING.md

 * Exploratory testing is not just 'randomly clicking' - it is spending a set amount of time to creatively explore the features of a product, and test different scenarios which are designed to flush out the maximum amount of bugs in that time.
 * Usually you have a 'test charter' - a rough idea of which areas you are going to focus your exploratory testing on, and you creatively explore around that test charter in areas you feel will flush out the most bugs.
 Exploratory testing is also usually time-boxed as in theory the amount you could test is infinite.
 * Exploratory testing requires thorough knowledge of the whole product and how different areas fit together to do effectively.
-* There are a bunch of areas where application UIs often cause problems, such as negative numbers in input boxes, or unicode characters in inputs boxes.
+* There are a bunch of areas where application UIs often cause problems, such as negative numbers in input boxes, or Unicode characters in inputs boxes.
-* Boundaries between different technical systems are also areas to focus your effort e.g. if a new UI feature has been deployed, has the back end system beenupdated to match ALL the new possibilities it offers?
+* Boundaries between different technical systems are also areas to focus your effort e.g. if a new UI feature has been deployed, has the back end system been updated to match ALL the new possibilities it offers?
 * There are a lot of different things to be aware of, too many to list here, but there is a good exploratory testing cheat sheet here and a browser plugin which will help test common problems.

 ### Smoke Testing